AplosAnalytics/docs.aplosanalytics.com/docs/methods/enterprise.md

 Enterprise accounts are designed for companies that have multiple users who need to perform PK analysis with NCA methods, and would like additional features to simplify integration with their IT systems.
 Enterprise accounts have no limit on the number of unique users.

 ## Number of analyses
 Each Enterprise account is allocated a specific number of analyses during the 12-month subscription period.
-Only completed analyses are counted against the allocation.
-Analyses with a status of Failed are not counted against the allocation.
-To determine the number of analyses remaining, the number of completed analyses along with the number of analyses currently ongoing are subtracted from the allocation.
-The number of completed analyses are collected across all users in the Enterprise account.
+Only <span style="background-color:green;color:white">Completed</span> analyses are counted against the allocation.
+Analyses with a status of <span style="background-color:red;color:white">Failed</span> are not counted against the allocation.
+To determine the number of analyses remaining, the number of <span style="background-color:green;color:white">Completed</span> analyses along with the number of analyses currently ongoing are subtracted from the allocation.
+The number of <span style="background-color:green;color:white">Completed</span> analyses are collected across all users in the Enterprise account.
 An example is below:

-:::info Calculation of Analyses Remaining
+:::info Calculation of Analyses Remaining **Allocation:** 1500 analyses\
-Allocation: 1500 analyses\
-All Users Completed: 925 analyses\
+**All Users Completed:** 925 analyses\
-Ongoing (all users): 55 analysis\
+**Ongoing (all users):** 55 analysis\
-Remaining: 520 analyses (1500 - 925 - 55 = 520)
+**Remaining:** 520 analyses (1500 - 925 - 55 = 520)
 :::

 ## Additional analyses